chamula/ZT-Automation/README.md

 ## Prerequisites

-# Extracting info from prebuilt policies
+## Extracting info from prebuilt policies
+Use the following PowerShell script within a terminal window to extract a Policy Initiative:

 ```
 ((Get-AzPolicySetDefinition -Name '<policy ID found at the end of the Assignment ID>') | ConvertTo-Json -Depth 10).Replace('"PolicyType": 2', '"PolicyType": "Builtin"') | Out-File -FilePath C:\Microsoft Zero Trust.json